 What is a knee walker or knee wheelchair?
-While they give you great stability, they roll fast and have tight turning circles.
+While they give you greater independence and stability, they roll fast and have tight turning circles providing the ideal solution to the awkwardness of crutches.
 A commonly asked question is how do you use a knee scooter?
 The most pared down answer is, like the scooter you may have whizzed around on as a kid.
 Your leg rests on the padded seat, hands on handlebars, and use the other foot to scoot yourself along.
 The hand brakes are either drum brakes or loop brakes for fast braking action.
 You do NOT need to use your foot as a brake!
 And yes, you do need to know how to use a knee walker properly!

 What Does A Knee Walker Look Like?

 These sophisticated creations are a far cry from the scooters you may be familiar with growing up.
 What does a knee walker look like- well, there are a lot of variations on the market.
 The basic knee walker design is available in 2-wheeled, 3-wheeled or 4-wheeled design that serves as an alternative to a traditional walker or crutches.
 It can also be called a knee walker, knee cruiser, knee scooter, knee caddy or orthopedic scooter.